 Present yourself in the best light: the same basic facts about yourself (in terms of education, interests, experience), when presented differently, can quite dramatically convey positive or negative messages about you to tutors.

-For A100 Medicine at Oxford, GCSE and BMAT performance data are predominantly used initially to determine whether or not you are short-listed for interview.
-The information that you provide in your personal statement becomes increasingly important if you are not short-listed on the basis of GCSE and BMAT scores.
+For A100 Medicine at Oxford, BMAT and other performance data are predominantly used initially to determine whether or not you are short-listed for interview.
+The information that you provide in your personal statement becomes increasingly important if you are not short-listed on the basis of BMAT score.
 Of course, every detail becomes important once you have reached the interviews and are being considered for a place.

 1. Please do not be shy in declaring any mitigating circumstances

 These may help us to put your achievements or personality within a finer context.
 We actively look for reasons why you may have under-performed in examinations, or performed well against the odds.
 These may be factors associated with your schooling, health or domestic circumstances.
 If you are returning to study after a break, or switching vocation, it is even more important to highlight your reasons for choosing to study Medicine, and for you to demonstrate your determination, resilience, ability and commitment.

 2. Do not simply recount everything you have ever undertaken